 Events: Eugenia Choi

-Other Members: Simon Benadiba, Ruth Birt, Su Dakin, Sam Jennings, Dr Dima Faour-Klingbeil, Andrew Guttridge, Dr Hazel Gowland, Martha Hartley, Mary-Jane Hawkes, Madeleine Jones, Shaun Kokott, Bruce Lambourne, Luke Murphy, Fiona Palmer, Eric Partington, Vanessa Richardson, Dr Mark Tallon and Lisa Winnall
+Other Members: Ruth Birt, Su Dakin, Andrew Guttridge, Mary-Jane Hawkes, Luke Murphy, Vanessa Richardson, Mark Tallon, Lewis Wallis and Su Zhang.

 Ruth Birt FIFST has over 30 years of experience in the food industry and holds a Food Science degree and a master’s in food law.
 Ruth spent 15 years in a blue-chip specialist foods company before setting up her consultancy, Regulatory Solutions Ltd. Her company offers regulatory advice in the areas of infant foods, foods for special medical purposes, and other dietetic foods.
 Ruth is the Chair of the IFST Scottish Branch.

-Melanie Bulger MIFST After qualifying with an MSc in Food Science and Nutrition, Melanie has worked for: a2 Milk Company, Mead Johnson Nutrition and Clasado Biosciences, in nutrition and regulatory.
-Melanie now works as a Senior Regulatory Manager at Nature’s Bounty.
+Melanie Bulger MIFST After qualifying with an MSc in Food Science and Nutrition, Melanie has worked for: a2 Milk Company, Mead Johnson Nutrition and Clasado Biosciences and The Bountiful Company, in nutrition and regulatory.
+Melanie is now Head of Regulatory Affairs for Danone UK and Ireland.

 Eugenia Choi CSci MIFST graduated as a nutrition and food scientist and has a background in food law.
 She has spent over 10 years working in various regulatory affairs positions across the food and drink as well as nutritional healthcare industries covering the UK, EU, and other international markets.